-Be part of the growing network of 60+ institutions that are solving the developmental math challenge.
+Be part of the growing network of over 70 institutions that are solving the developmental math challenge.

 Each year, an average of 500,000 students will not complete a college level math course, thus creating a barrier to reaching their academic and career goals.
 We are changing that.